jacobproffer/blog/content/general/how-i-use-todoist.md

 ## Projects and Sections

 I have two primary projects with Todoist, Personal and Work.
-By only having these two parent projects, I can visualize and organize sub-projects.
+By only having two parent projects, I can easily visualize and organize sub-projects.

 ### Personal Project

 The Personal project contains a number of sections to keep general tasks organized.
 There is a section labeled Apartment and another section labeled Errands.
-Personal hobbies, such as learning Japanese or reading, are marked up as individual projects since both contain their own topic-related sections.
-For my Japanese project, I have sections for current-year goals, tools to research, daily study tasks and immersion related tasks.
+Personal hobbies, such as learning Japanese or reading, are set as individual projects since both contain their own topic-related sections.
+For my Japanese project, I have sections for yearly goals, tools to research, daily study tasks and immersion.
 The Reading project contains sections for different mediums with articles or books that I'd like to read.

-I'm an avid user of the [Todoist](https://addons.mozilla.org/en-US/firefox/addon/todoist/) extension for Firefox.
+I'm also an avid user of the [Todoist](https://addons.mozilla.org/en-US/firefox/addon/todoist/) extension for Firefox.
 The extension allows me to quickly add articles to my Articles section, so that I can come back and read an article when I have time.

 * Personal
   * Finances